ImperialCollegeLondon/complex-number-game/README.md

 leanproject get ImperialCollegeLondon/complex-number-game
 ```

-into the terminal you used to install `mathlibtools`.
+into the terminal you used when installing Lean.
 This will get the fully compiled Lean project onto your computer.

 You can open the project using the terminal with